-The audit objectives were to (1) assess, identify, and analyze the risk of illegal, improper or erroneous purchases and payments, (2) determine whether USAID's internal controls for travel cards were effectively developed and implemented to prevent and detect travel card fraud, misuse, and abuse by program participants, and (3) determine whether government-issued travel card holders used the travel cards only for purchases allowed by laws and regulations, including the Federal Travel Regulation (FTR).
-To answer the objectives, GKA reviewed, among other things: USAID's policies, directives, and procedure; internal controls; and agency actions to address any prior audit recommendations for USAID travel card programs.
-GKA tested a random sample of 78 out of over 39,000 travel transactions to assess whether each transaction met travel card requirements and to assess whether USAID travel cards complied with applicable laws, regulations, and policies.
-The audit firm determined that USAID purchases and expenses paid through USAID's travel cards during FY 2021 totaled approximately \$20.1 million.
+including the Federal Travel Regulation (FTR).
+To answer the audit objectives, GKA reviewed, among other things: USAID's policies, directives, procedures, and internal controls; and agency actions to address any prior audit recommendations for USAID travel card programs.
+GKA tested a random sample of 45 out of over 92,000 transactions to assess whether each transaction met travel card requirements and to assess whether USAID travel cards complied with applicable laws, regulations, and policies.
+The audit firm determined that USAID purchases and expenses paid through USAID's travel cards during FY 2022 totaled approximately \$39.2 million.

-USAID Office of Inspector General Washington, DC oig.usaid.gov The audit firm concluded that USAID complied with the requirements of the Act with respect to its travel card program.
-Additionally, the audit firm concluded that (1) the assessed risk of illegal, improper or erroneous purchases and payments are low, (2) USAID's internal controls for travel cards were effectively developed and implemented to prevent and detect travel card fraud, misuse, and abuse by program participants, and (3) government-issued travel card holders used the travel cards only for purchases allowed by laws and regulations, including the FTR.
+The audit firm concluded that USAID complied with the requirements of the Act with respect to its travel card program.
+Additionally, the audit firm concluded that (1) the assessed risk of illegal, improper, or erroneous purchases and payments is low, (2) USAID's internal controls for travel cards were effectively developed and implemented to prevent and detect travel card fraud, misuse, and abuse by program participants, and (3) government-issued travel card holders used the travel cards only for purchases allowed by laws and regulations, including the FTR.
 We made no recommendations for agency action to address the audit results.